• LAUNCH YOUR DREAM

 • CONNECT

-I am certain there’s not a place in the world that hasn’t heard of South African Leader, Nelson Mandela “Madiba’s” passing.
-He was an inspiration to my country and his speeches called on people to be more and do more.
+I am certain no place in the world hasn’t heard of South African Leader Nelson Mandela “Madiba’s” passing.
+He inspired my country, and his speeches called on people to be more and do more.

 His ideal of a democratic and free society was one where all people would live together in harmony and with equal opportunities.
 He worked tirelessly to make this a reality for his country.

-Madiba was inspired by the poem, “Invictus” (Unconquered, Undefeated) by William Henley.
-He kept the poem with him during the years he was kept locked in a prison cell on Robben Island.
-It was written on a tiny piece of paper.
+Madiba was inspired by William Henley’s poem “Invictus” (Unconquered, Undefeated).
+He kept the poem, written on a tiny piece of paper, with him during the years he was locked in a prison cell on Robben Island.

 Invictus